paulsump/mars_flights/README.md

 - Add a share button for social media platforms to share the next launch with friends
 - [FavoritesNotifier].
 Use the localStorage API here (save the launches id)
 - Animate Transform background image position.
+- Image.network
+- Video

+### Submit

+- test mirror on my git
+- mirror to their master

 ## Original Specification...